 Designing Your Food Blog

 Now, the design part is interesting, you might think it’s beyond your limits, but it’s the power of WordPress themes that let you create nice designs without actually doing any coding stuff at all.

-WP-Prosperity is an amazing theme that lets you create any kind of layout you want, I have been recommending this theme to every blogger no matter which niche he is in.
+WP-Prosperity is a fantastic theme that lets you create any layout you want.
+I have been recommending this theme to every blogger, no matter which niche they are into.
 I am using it on this blog as well.